KU Dining FAQ's

-You now have the ability to view your KU Card balances and transaction history, add funds to your Beak ‘Em Bucks account, set account notifications, and report your card lost or stolen via smart phones.
-To access these features, visit the KU Web Card Center Website.
+You have the ability to view your KU Card balances and transaction history, add funds to your Beak ‘Em Bucks account, set account notifications, and report your card lost or stolen via smart phones.
+Go to the KU Web Card Center Website to manage these transactions.
 For plans that have meal swipes, the balance can also be given at the cashier’s station when the plan is used.

-The Dining Center meals, Bring a Friend meals and Free Large Za Pizzas that remain at the end of the semester are forfeited.
-The KU Cuisine Cash balance that remains at the end of fall semester will roll over to spring semester with an active spring semester KU Cuisine Meal Plan.
-The other half of the KU Cuisine Cash will be added to the account at the beginning of Spring semester.
+The Guest Meals that remain at the end of the semester are forfeited.
+The Dining Dollars balance that remains at the end of fall semester will roll over to spring semester with an active spring semester KU Dining Plan.
+The other half of the Dining Dollars will be added to the account at the beginning of Spring semester.

-All Dining Center Meals, KU Cuisine Cash, Bring a Friend meals and Free Large Za Pizzas are forfeited at the end of the academic year.
+All Dining Center Meals, Dining Dollars, Guest Meals and Parent/Guardian Meals are forfeited at the end of the academic year.